erdemozveren/LaravelMacros/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-I'm sick of doing same things on every project,so i made package with some handful shourtcuts.
+I'm lazy,so i made package with some handful shourtcuts for Laravel.
-> Not stable for production
+> Compatibility:Laravel 5.8+ , Not stable for production

 - [Installation](#installation)
 - [Getting Started](#getting-started)